sketchplugins/plugin-directory/README.md

 - [Nudge Corner Radius](https://github.com/dwilliames/nudge-corner-radius-sketch-plugin), by David Williames: Increase/decrease the corner radius of a rectangle, or path nodes — with easy keyboard shortcuts
 - [Nudge, Push, Shove.](http://www.nudgepushshove.com), by Michael Fouquet: Change the big and small nudge settings right within Sketch.
 Plus, get access to an even bigger nudge setting.
 - [Nudged](https://github.com/kevinwoodhouse/sketch-nudged), by Kevin Woodhouse: A Sketch plugin to easily edit your nudge distance settings.
-- [Open Color Plugin for Sketch](http://opencolor.tools/), by OpenColor: A sketch plugin to support the open color file format
 - [Optically for Sketch](http://designplugins.com/optically), by Vlad Danilov: Automated and mathematically precise optical adjustments in Sketch.
 - [Orbison](https://github.com/ilikescience/orbison), by ilikescience: A Sketch plugin for Bitly's product design system
 - [Organize Layers](https://github.com/eunicejson/organizeLayers), by Eunice J. Son: A plugin that allows short key commands to move layers up, down and reverse positions ↕️